darkreader/darkreader/README.md

 ## Site fixes

-Automatically syncing the site fixes to every Dark Reader user was disabled because the GitHub team does not allow using GitHub as a CDN.
+Automatically syncing the site fixes for every Dark Reader user was disabled because the GitHub team does not allow using GitHub as a content delivery network (CDN).
 The storage of these files would be expensive, and making requests to other resources would look suspicious.
-Each new release of Dark Reader will include these changes.
+Each new release of Dark Reader will include the new changes.

-However, this can be enabled using the following steps:
+However, this can be manually enabled using the following steps:

-- Click on the Dark Reader icon.
+1. Click on the Dark Reader extension icon.
-- Click on the `Dev tools` button (in the bottom-right corner).
+2. Click on the `Dev tools` button (in the bottom-right corner).
-- Click on the `Preview new design` button.
+3. Go to `Advanced` and click on the `Preview new design` button.
-- Enable the `Synchronize site fixes` setting under `Settings` -> `Manage settings`.
+4. Close the developer tools window and click on the Dark Reader extension icon again.
+5. Go to `Settings` -> `Advanced` and enable the `Synchronize sites fixes` setting.

 To force a synchronization of the sites fixes (when the corresponding setting is enabled), perform the following steps:

-- Click on the Dark Reader icon.
+1. Click on the Dark Reader extension icon.
-- Click on the `Dev tools` button (in the bottom-right corner).
-- Click on the `Reset` button.
-This will remove any custom site fixes you may have.
+2. Go to `Settings` -> `Advanced` -> `Dev tools`.
+3. For each "Editor" section, click on `Reset changes`, confirm with `OK`, and then click on `Apply`.
+Afterwards, close the developer tools window and reload the desired page(s).

-## Enable Dark Reader for restricted websites on Mozilla Firefox
+## Enable Dark Reader on restricted pages on Mozilla Firefox

 By default, Dark Reader does not work on some websites due to **security restrictions** enforced by Mozilla.